-How much does workers compensation cost in Minneapolis Minnesota?
+How much does work comp cost in Minnesota?

 It depends on what you do.
 There are classifications for each type of work.
 The riskier the type of work, the higher the rate.
-A roofer would pay a much higher rate than a plumber and carpenter would pay a higher rate than an electrician or sales person as example.
+A roofer would pay a much higher rate than a plumber and a carpenter would pay a higher rate than an electrician or salesperson for example.

-Is workers compensation insurance a requirement in Minneapolis.
-Minnesota?
+Is worker’s compensation insurance a requirement in Minnesota?

 It depends on who you are asking.
 If you are asking the State of Minnesota and you have employees, then absolutely yes, If you don’t have employees then the answer is no.

 Now let’s talk about general contractors.
 In Minnesota, general contractors are held accountable by an old Minnesota State Statute 176.215.
 An employer in Minnesota is generally responsible for providing workers comp. for its own employees.
 The statute is an exception to the rule.
-If a general contractors sub-contractor fails to provide workers compensation insurance for their employee(s), the general contractor is liable for the workers comp benefits due the injured employee or the uninsured subcontractor.
-This huge and why ghost or waiver policies are written for contractors without employees (zero payroll).
-It a safety net for the general contractors.
+If a general contractor’s sub-contractor fails to provide workers’ compensation insurance for their employee(s), the general contractor is liable for the workers’ comp benefits due to the injured employee or the uninsured subcontractor.
+This is huge and why ghost or waiver policies are written for contractors without employees (zero payroll).
+It is a safety net for general contractors, but not 100%.

 We see misclassifications from time to time.
 Being rated wrong can certainly hurt you.
 It’s important you’re with an agent that’s sharp and knows what they are doing.
 We are and do! ☺

-A proper risk management program and return to work program is also key keeping claims and costs down.
+A proper risk management program and return to work program are also key to keeping claims and costs down.

-Request an online workers compensation insurance quote or give us a call.
+Request a quote online or give us a call.